-In 1925, Dr. Brophy’s dream of a magnificent permanent church building and parish complex was finally realized under the administration of Monsignor Areese.
-In 1919, both Our Lady of Solace School on West 19th Street and the new magnificent spired neo-Gothic three-story rectory on a man-made scenic hill along Mermaid Avenue opened their doors.
 In May of 1924, the last Mass to be celebrated in the original church took place.
-Masses were moved to the auditorium of the new school as the old former dance hall was demolished and a magnificent new church rose to take its place on the site located on the northwest corner of West 17th Street and Mermaid Avenue.
+Masses were moved to the auditorium of the new school as the old former dance hall was demolished and a magnificent new church rose to take its place on the site in the old church’s footprint located on the northwest corner of West 17th Street and Mermaid Avenue.
 The new Shrine Church of Our Lady of Solace, designed by noted architect Robert J. Reiley, was constructed in a Spanish neo-Romanesque style that was exceedingly popular and successful among seaside parishes.
 The tablet-style stained glass windows were smaller than those in similar-sized churches to protect them from the ravages of high winds off the ocean.
-A magnificent Spanish-style mosaic apse was constructed above the main sanctuary in the church.
+A magnificent Spanish-style apse with an Oriental-style mosaic was constructed above the main sanctuary in the church.
 Titled “Holy Trinity Apse,” the colorful mosaic tiles depict symbols of the Holy Trinity as well as the Seven Gifts of the Holy Spirit.
 The building’s brickwork, however, and much of the interior carefully followed Neapolitan design.
+Capitals at the top of its support columns are images from the last book of the Holy Bible, the Revelation of Our Lord Jesus Christ, trimmed in gold leaf.
 The floors were a highly polished terrazzo.
 Its overall design brought to the near cathedral-sized structure the prayerful intimacy of a small country church.
 The Stations of the Cross, hand-painted in fine oil paints with almost photographic renderings surrounded the church interior on its walls between its colorful leaded stained glass windows; they had hung in the original church from 1917 until its demolition in 1923.
+The Eucharistic hand chimes, a gift to the parish in 1917, were used in the new church.
+After more than a decade of disuse, they were repaired and restored in 2015 and are still in use during Sunday Masses today.

 Attached to the church building with its baptismal chapel in its base was an imposing 185-foot tower that could be seen from miles away.
 Its gargantuan Meneely-cast and controlled chimes consisting of massive fire bells were donated by the New York City Fire Department and the Tilyou family, owners of what became Coney Island’s greatest and last surviving of its original three great theme parks, “Steeplechase, the Funny Place.”